roxannekyr/Forecasting-Supply-Demand-with-Machine-Learning/README.md

 <h2>Description</h2>

-This project implements a robust Time Series Top-Down Budget Forecasting pipeline using Machine Learning (Random Forest Regressor) to predict future total demand volumes (not skus level).
+This project implements a robust Time Series Top-Down Volumes Demand Planning Forecasting pipeline using Machine Learning (Random Forest Regressor) to predict future total demand volumes (not skus level).

 Unlike standard statistical models (ARIMA/ETS), this engine treats forecasting as a supervised regression problem, utilizing advanced feature engineering (Lags, Rolling Windows, Seasonality) to capture complex patterns in sales data.
 It employs a Recursive Multi-Step Forecasting strategy to predict 6 months into the future.